 ![]() |

-Tim Harper is Associate Director of the Centre of History and Economics, Reader in Southeast Asian and Imperial History, University of Cambridge, and a Fellow of Magdalene College.
+Tim Harper is Director of the Centre for History and Economics, Professor of the History of Southeast Asia, University of Cambridge, and a Fellow of Magdalene College.

-Dr Harper is also member of the Executive Committee of Modern Asian Studies and a Syndic of Cambridge University Press.
-He has held visiting research positions at the University of Malaya, the Institute of Southeast Asia Studies, Singapore and the Fletcher School of Law and Diplomacy, Tufts University.
-In 2006, he was Visiting Professor in Asian Studies, Centre Asie, Sciences Po Paris.
-In the History Faculty in Cambridge has supervised PhD theses on a range of topics on modern Asian and imperial history.
+Tim Harper is also a Publishing Member of Cambridge University Press and a Consulting Editor of Modern Asian Studies.
+He has held visiting research positions at the University of Malaya, the Institute of Southeast Asia Studies, Singapore, the Fletcher School of Law and Diplomacy Tufts University, Harvard University, and as Visiting Professor in Asian Studies, Centre Asie, Sciences Po, Paris.

 Principal Publications